Short on time, need an Amsterdam 3 day itinerary, and have no idea what to do in Amsterdam in 3 days?

 If you think I’ve started speaking in tongues, you’ll be relieved to know that this is just the Dutch name for the Our Lord in the Attic church.

-And if you’re sighing because ANOTHER church is on this itinerary of Amsterdam secret spots, I promise that this church is WAY cooler than a normal church.
+And if you’re sighing because ANOTHER church is on this 3 day Amsterdam itinerar, I promise that this church is WAY cooler than a normal church.

-Just think of this church as the James Bond of churches since this place of worship is hidden away in the attic of a 17th-century canal house!
+Just think of this church as the James Bond of churches since it is hidden in the attic of a 17th-century canal house!

 (As a result of the Protestant Reformation in the Netherlands, Catholics could only practice their faith within the privacy of their own home)